Updated by: Jan Barfoot

 - Bellin, M., Marchetto, M. C., Gage, F. H. & Mummery, C. L. Induced pluripotent stem cells: the new patient?
 Nature Reviews Molecular Cell Biology 13, 713–726 (2012).
 (No access without subscription.)

 Avior, Y., Sagi, I. & Benvenisty, N. Pluripotent stem cells in disease modelling and drug discovery.
 Nature Reviews Molecular Cell Biology 170–182 (2016). doi:10.1038/nrm.2015.27 (This article is available to readers for free)

-This factsheet was created by Claire Cox and reviewed by Austin Smith, with expert input from Paolo Bianco, Ian Chambers, Allen Eaves, Tariq Enver and Thomas Graf.
+Content for this factsheet was created by Claire Cox and reviewed by Austin Smith, with expert input from Paolo Bianco, Ian Chambers, Allen Eaves, Tariq Enver and Thomas Graf.
 It was later researched and updated by Sabine Gogolok and further reviewed by Phil Rossall, Research Manager (Knowledge Management) Age UK and Fellow, University of Edinburgh (Knowledge Exchange).

 Searchable clinical trials databases

 - The World Health Organization's International Clinical Trials Registry Platform

 For more information

 - EuroStemCell fact sheets on stem cells and disease

 - Blood stem cells: the pioneers of stem cell research (EuroStemCell fact sheet)

 - Skin stem cells: where do they live and what can they do?
 (EuroStemCell fact sheet)